Culture of Experts

 Module #1 – Unconventional Positions

-1) Name one position in your company that can be called an unconventional position, fitting into group #4?
+1) Name one position in your company that can be called an unconventional position, fitting into position type 4?

 2) If you had to fill this position for one year, where would you take it, beyond its current status?